ndhays/redux-cablecar/README.md

 2. Connect the redux store to cablecar

 ## #connect(store, channel, options)
-Connects the store to the ActionCable channel.
+Connects the store to the ActionCable channel
-Returns a `CableCar` object.
+Returns a `CableCar` object

 ### Example:
 **Client-side: (Redux)**